HACC Judging Criteria

 If using a project name that differs from your HACC registered team name, you MUST include your team name in your submission instructions to help evaluators find your project.

 No code freeze shall be in effect.
 Technical review shall commence at the above date and time and it is recommended you have functioning code or application to be evaluated at this time.
-Because of the shortened time frame for this year’s event, there will only be time for one review by technical judges.
-Therefore, be sure to have a functioning version in by the due date to avoid not being selected for the judging and presentation day due to incomplete or non-working application.
+There will only be time for one review by technical judges, so please make sure your code is ready to be reviewed before completing the Project Submission Form.
+Have a functioning version in by the due date to avoid not being selected for the judging and presentation day due to incomplete or non-working application.
 Teams may continue improving their solutions and work towards improved demos/prototype for the judging day presentation.

 Submission Rules:

 • Functional Evaluation Videos are required to demonstrate the functional capabilities of the system but shall not replace code being committed to a repository for the technical aspects of this review.
-If you have a mobile application, you must request time to do a live demo with the technical assessment Videos should be provided to evaluators on Devpost.
+If your submission is a mobile application, you must request time to do a live demo with the technical assessment Videos should be provided to evaluators on the submission form are limited to 10 minutes or 100 MB.

 • If you have a Salesforce, Google, Snowflake, ESRI or any other platform-based application, you MUST provide the technical assessment team with access to the application and a written summary of what modules or services were used.
-Additionally, include on Devpost a general timeline and scope of work completed if you don’t have custom code on GitHub to show.
+Additionally, include on the submission form a general timeline and scope of work completed if you don’t have custom code on GitHub to

 • Judges may reach out to you to gain clarification on any questionable issues.
 Please be prepared to respond to Slack messages in a timely manner.